Critical Care Nurse: All You Need to Know

 Responsibilities of a Critical Care Nurse

-ICU nurses are responsible for the constant monitoring and care of patients with life-threatening medical issues.
+ICU nurses are responsible for the care of critically-ill patients.
 Usually, patients are admitted into the intensive care unit due to a serious accident, organ failure, trauma, acute illness, or extensive surgery.
 Critical care nurses must be highly skilled to handle intense and life-threatening medical situations.
 These patients require constant monitoring and attention – both physically and emotionally as well.

 No one wants to land in the critical care unit or have a family member admitted into one.
 So when this happens the situation is very emotional for both the patient and their loved ones.
 More often than not, the critical care nurse acts as the liaison between the patient and their family members.
 This can be a challenging task, especially when the situation is looking grim.
 However, the ICU RN has the unique experience to bring care, comfort, and support during a dark time.
 The impact a critical care nurse has on a patient and their family will make a lasting impact on their hearts.